deddylx/paid-search-campaign/README.md

 # Paid Search Campaign Analysis
 ## Overview
-Conducted analysis in SQL and Python to surface insights on campaign performance and budget optimization for a paid search campaign dataset contanining data of a 5-months shopping mall’s marketing efforts.
-Worked independently for one week to clean, wrangle, and analyze the data, identifying key trends related to ROAS, CTR, and conversion rates.
-Built an interactive dashboard in Tableau to visualize trends related to ad types, match types, and device types.
-Surfaced actionable insights and recommendations for the marketing team, focusing on budget reallocation, high-performing keywords, and time-based targeting strategies to maximize ROAS and improve customer acquisition.
+Conducted analysis in SQL and Python to uncover insights on campaign performance and customer engagement for a Kaggle-derived Shopping Mall Paid Search Campaign dataset containing a 5-months ad records.
+Worked independently for two weeks to clean, transform, and analyze the data, identifying key metrics such as click-through rates (CTR), cost-per-click (CPC), and return on ad spend (ROAS).
+Built an interactive dashboard in Tableau to visualize trends related to campaign performance and ad spend efficiency.
+Delivered actionable insights and recommendations for the marketing team, focusing on optimizing ad spend allocation and improving campaign targeting strategies.

 ## Tools and Technologies
 - SQL: PostgreSQL for data cleaning, transformation, and querying.